 Canada's Express Entry system is one of the few immigration programmes in the world that grants permanent residency without requiring a job offer.
 You create a profile, receive a Comprehensive Ranking System (CRS) score, and if your score is high enough, you're invited to apply for permanent residency.
 No employer sponsor needed.

-The reality in 2026 is that competition is fierce.
+The reality today is that competition is fierce.
 CRS cut-offs for general draws have risen significantly, and understanding how the points actually work — and how Provincial Nominee Programs can be the difference between success and waiting indefinitely — is essential.

 Express Entry manages three immigration programmes: the Federal Skilled Worker Program (FSW) for workers with foreign experience, the Canadian Experience Class (CEC) for people with Canadian work experience, and the Federal Skilled Trades Program for tradespeople.
 You create a profile, receive a CRS score out of 1,200, and wait for an Invitation to Apply (ITA).